spheronFdn/sdk/packages/browser-upload/README.md

 ## Access Token

 To create a token you should use the method `createSingleUploadToken` from [@spheron/storage](https://www.npmjs.com/package/@spheron/storage) package on you Backend service.
-This method will generate a unique token that can be used only for a single upload.
+This method will generate a unique token that can be used only for a single upload and the deploymentId for the upload.

 ## Notes